Jesse Perez Mendez, Ph.D., Dean

 The College of Education prepares students for a variety of teaching certificates.
 For a list of available certificates, please see the college website (www.depts.ttu.edu/education/advising/undergraduate/documents/degree-chart.pdf).

 Students preparing to teach in secondary schools (grades seven to twelve) will generally complete an academic major within the Colleges of Agricultural Sciences & Natural Resources, Arts & Sciences, Business, Engineering, Human Sciences, Media & Communication, or Visual & Performing Arts with additional courses in professional education required for certification.
 Students interested in teaching composite science (certified to teach all sciences in grades seven to twelve) may complete a multidisciplinary science major through the College of Education or an academic major in one of the science teaching fields.
-Students preparing to teach grades four to eight will complete a multidisciplinary studies major in the College of Education.
+Students preparing to teach grades four to eight will complete an education major in the College of Education.
 Those who wish to become certified as elementary teachers with concentrations in math and science education, special education, English as a second language, or bilingual education will major in the College of Education.
 Students seeking elementary certification with a concentration in early childhood will do so through a degree from the College of Human Sciences.
 See www.educ.ttu.edu for degree and certification information.

 General advice on specific degree requirements is available in the Office of the Academic Dean of the college in which the student is enrolled.
 The student will be advised on certification requirements by an appropriate advisor in the College of Education.
 See www.educ.ttu.edu for additional information.